dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 an immense amount of utility by leveraging intuition of the mind and of phenomena in tandem with exploratory divination.

-Here are three or four books I'd love to write:
+Here are three or four books I'd love to publish:

 #### (1) The Speed of Thought